2026 NAGAOKA HANABI

 Lunch box lunch

-[Included] Round-trip chartered bus from Shinjuku Station, bench seat ticket, one night stay in hotel, one lunch (bento box), English and Chinese guide
+[Included] Round-trip chartered bus from Shinjuku Station, paid seating ticket, 1 night hotel stay, 1 lunch (boxed lunch), English and Chinese guide.

 Advice for enjoying the Nagaoka fireworks even more